Scourge of the Slave Lords: Publication history

 All four modules of the A-series were included as part of the Against the Slave Lords hardcover collection, released on June 18, 2013.
-Also included is an all-new fifth adventure -- A0: Danger at Darkshelf Quarry.
+Also included was the newly-written fifth adventure A0: Danger at Darkshelf Quarry.
 The hardcover includes a foreword written by each of the four surviving designers of the original modules.
 David Cook writes: "In the early days of TSR, we were still feeling things out, learning what we could and couldn't do.
 It was in a previous GEN CON Game Fair that we had heard murmurs that the AD&D tournament needed some work.
 We hadn't realized until then how much the tournament could be, should be, a showcase event.
 The players who came to Wisconsin deserved a deliberately crafted experience, something that could show TSR and AD&D in the best possible way."
 Harold Johnson writes: "Our goal was to provide a model for a new type of adventure that encouraged DMs to use strategy to challenge the players to think.
 Up to this point, adventures presented monsters that attacked and fought to the death.
 We wanted to show that even weak monsters could be dangerous when played intelligently."
 Allen Hammack writes: "Some people have asked about names in the modules.
 Yes, I have fun with words.
 Combining Latin and Greek, pulling player and character names from my campaign, and twisting the results so they sounded right when I heard them—all were in the bag of tricks.
 "Suderham," for example, combined elements that to me meant "south home" (a nod to my Alabama roots), and was also a tip of the hat to my artist friend, the late, great Dave Sutherland.
 'Ayares the Cutpurse' reflected my long-standing annoyance with the Internal Revenue Service."
 Lawrence Schick writes that he was inspired by an idea from Harold Johnson: "In his campaign one night, Harold had our characters get captured, whereupon he took away all our stuff and threw us in a dungeon.
 The challenge: escape without relying on all our carefully hoarded adventuring gear.
 Were our characters people with skills and brains, or were they really just lists of equipment?"